 Mandatory parent-teacher conferences will be held in the fall of each school year.
 Formal, optional conferences are scheduled after the Second Term.
 In order to maximize the benefits of Most Holy Redeemer School's educational program, it is necessary for parents/guardians to meet with the child's teacher for an evaluation of the child's progress.
 The teacher or the parent/guardian may initiate additional conferences during the year; these meetings must be scheduled in advance and visitors must go to the School Office before proceeding to classrooms to confer with teachers.
-Teachers can be contacted by sending a note, by <a href="mailto:emailto:
+Teachers can be contacted by sending a note, by email, or by phoning the school office (708/422-8280).